 Reflecting BMW's usual philosophy, the R 1100 GS is available with a wide range of options and accessories.
-The options available straight from the factory range from ABS II, a fully controlled catalytic converter, and a rider information display all the way to case supports and heated handles.
-Accessories include various cases and panniers, an anti-theft warning system, soft-foam handles, hand protectors and a handlebar impact protector.
+The options available straight from the factory range from ABS II, a fully controlled catalytic converter (standard in Germany and Switzerland), and a rider information display all the way to case supports and heated handles.
+Accessories include various cases and panniers, an anti-theft warning system, soft-foam handles, hand protectors, a handlebar impact protector, and cylinder protection hoops.